miguelinux314/experiment-notebook/docs/_sources/defining_new_compressors.rst.txt

     - Add a __plugin__.py file such as the one in `plugin_zip's __plugin__.py <https://github.com/miguelinux314/experiment-notebook/blob/master/enb/plugins/plugin_zip/__plugin__.py>`_,
       updating all needed fields.
+This contains basic metainformation for |enb| to be able to dynamically find and install your plugin.

-    - Send a pull request to the `dev` branch (https://github.com/miguelinux314/experiment-notebook/tree/dev) or get in touch with the maintainers so that it can be reviewed an published.
+    - Send a pull request to the `dev` `branch <https://github.com/miguelinux314/experiment-notebook/tree/dev>`_ or get in touch with the maintainers so that it can be reviewed an published.